-Forgive us, please, if we can’t stop thinking of some of the most beautiful beaches in the world where our toes have squished the sand.
+Forgive us if we can’t help thinking about the most beautiful beaches in the world!

 Most beautiful beaches in the world